 - A. In a retail business, electricity usually varies with hours of operation and possibly with the season (because of heating and air conditioning).
-A shop located near a ski area is likely to incur high heating costs during the winter.
 Electricity costs also vary with changes in electricity rates, but this is not considered a cost driver (a business activity that causes variations in total variable cost). - B. The shop is most likely a seasonal business, generating most of its sales around the ski season (fall and winter).
 During the spring and summer months, the shop might experience very little business activity; it might even close when the ski area shuts down. - C. Assuming the highest electricity cost is during the winter when fewest bathing suits are sold, costs would be higher when there were fewer sales, so the trend would be the opposite of this plot.
 However, if the bathing suit shop is located in a geographic region where the highest electricity costs occur during the summer because of air conditioning, then the highest sales might coincide with the highest electricity costs. - D. Many costs can be related to volume of activity.
 For example, higher profits generally occur during periods when activity is high.
 Higher profits, in turn, generally mean there is more money available to spend on administrative travel, special promotions, employee training, and new office furniture or equipment.
 Although these expenditures are made because more money is available, they are discretionary expenditures and not caused by the level of activity.
-A correlation may appear in scatter plot or regression analysis.
+A correlation may appear in a scatter plot or regression analysis.
 However, correlation does not necessarily mean causation.